Atlantica SuperSplash

 Atlantica SuperSplash is a water coaster in Europa-Park, Germany.
-Built by Mack Rides, it opened 19 March 2005.
+Built by Mack Rides, it opened on 19 March 2005.
 The ride is themed around the Conquistadors of the Portuguese Empire.
 It is the prototype for identical roller coasters at three other parks around the world.
 There are also two other SuperSplash coasters with custom layouts, including Journey to Atlantis at SeaWorld San Antonio.